ambra19/Portfolio/README.md

 ![Portfolio Banner](portfolio_banner.png)

 Welcome to my portfolio repository!
 Here, I've curated a collection of small projects that demonstrate my skills, creativity, and potential as a working professional.
-Each project showcases a unique aspect of my abilities and passion for Machine Learning, Deep Learning, Low Level Programming and Software development.
+Each project showcases a unique aspect of my abilities and passion for Software development and engineering, Machine Learning, Deep Learning and Low Level Programming.

 ## About Me